-Get started · Cloudflare Load Balancing
+Get started

 - Interval:

-- By increasing the default, you may increase load on your servers.
+- By increasing the default, you can improve failover time, but you may also increase load on your servers.

 - Minimum time in seconds is 60 (Pro), 10 (Business), and 5 (Enterprise).